OptimalBits/tpd/README.md

       ![image](https://user-images.githubusercontent.com/1486110/35232094-dd992e72-ff9a-11e7-91ee-efb325414a0a.png)
-   2. Go back to home screen and open the app Host Check that the app is ready to connect as in the screenshot below
+   2. Go back to home screen and open the app Host Check that the app is connected to Castmill Admin as in the screenshot below

       ![image](https://user-images.githubusercontent.com/1486110/35232109-ec97488c-ff9a-11e7-885c-8139589ea095.png)
    3. Go back to home screen and open the app Castmill Player